 See letter from Father Steven on Home page

-The Propers for the Thirteenth Week of the Year (Week 1 of the Psalter)
+The Propers for the Nineteenth Week of the Year (Psalter Week 3)

 Parish Matters update for May 2020,from Father Steven, below